frankolson/frankolson.github.io-old/_posts/2017-02-15-SaaS_Tutorial_Part_1.md

 ### Configuring the RSpec Suite {#section-3}

-Now, that the gems have been added to the Gemfile, the need to be installed and configured.
-Here we run bundle install then generate the default configuration files for both RSpec and Guard.
+Now, that the gems have been added to the Gemfile, they need to be installed and configured.
+Here we run bundle install, then generate the default configuration files for both RSpec and Guard.

 ```
 bundle install